twbs/bootstrap/README.md

 ## Contributing

-Please read through our guidelines for contributing to Bootstrap.
+Please read through our [contributing guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 More over, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
 All HTML and CSS should conform to the [Code Guide](http://github.com/mdo/code-guide), maintained by [Mark Otto](http://github.com/mdo).